Chocolate Icebox Cookies

 Ingredients Needed

-Sugar – This recipe calls for white granulated sugar.
+Sugar – White granulated sugar.
 I have not tested it with sugar substitutes or brown sugar.

 Flour – I use all purpose flour.
 I have not tested this recipe with other flours.